Tata Bolt: Engine

 The petrol version of the hatchback is powered by the 1.2-litre Revotron Turbocharged MPFi engine which gives a power of 90 PS and torque of 140 Nm.
-It has three drive modes namelyCity, Eco and Sport.
+It has three drive modes, City, Eco and Sport.
 The diesel model gets Fiat's 1.3-litre Multijet diesel engine dubbed as Quadrajet.
 The diesel mill churns a max power of 75 PS and torque of 190 Nm.
 Both the engines are mated to five speed manual transmission.